Your Guide to Truffle Foraging in the Willamette Valley

-Every fall and winter, eager foragers across the Willamette Valley leash up their specially trained dogs and head into fir forests across the region—where they hope to dig up truffles that will eventually appear on dinner plates and in wine pairings at some of our most cherished eateries.
+Every fall and winter, eager foragers across the Willamette Valley leash up their specially trained dogs and head into fir forests across the region—where they hope to dig up Oregon truffles that will eventually appear on dinner plates and in wine pairings at some of our most cherished eateries.

 Technically, anyone can forage for truffles in the Willamette Valley—but it’s difficult without some help.
 Here’s how a guide can help you have a memorable experience: